 Tourists from all over the world travel to Italy specifically to visit the Amalfi Coast.
 Although many travel to relish the wide variety of treasures the coast has to offer, few people know about its glorious history.

-Here’s a few interesting facts about the Amalfi Coast so that the next time you visit this beautiful land, you can truly appreciate its beauty.
+Here’s a few fun facts about the Amalfi Coast so that the next time you visit this beautiful land, you can truly appreciate its beauty.

-The lemons are one of the most distinguishing features of the Amalfi, as the production is abundant along the coast.
-Called the Stusato d’ Amalfi, they are massive and aromatic fruits which are vital to prevent seasickness for sailors taking long trips.
+The lemon trees are one of the most distinguishing features of the Amalfi region, as the production is abundant along the coast.
+Called the Stusato d’ Amalfi, they are large, aromatic fruits which are vital in preventing seasickness for sailors taking long trips.
 The whole lemon can be eaten!

-Ceramics is one of the most ancient forms of art, and the Amalfi coast was popular for its major centres in the production of ceramics.
+Ceramics is one of the most ancient forms of art, and the Amalfi coast was popular for its major centers in the production of ceramics.

-There are numerous churches located throughout Amalfi, with one of the most noticeable and enormous one located in the centre of the city.
+There are numerous churches located throughout Amalfi, with one of the most noticeable and enormous one located in the center of the city.
 Many of the churches that were built on cliff sides have now been converted to shops and hotels.
-To show off their status, most nobles families built a church of their own in the early history of Amalfi.
+To show off their status, most nobles’ families built a church of their own in the early history of Amalfi.

 The ancient Romans and Greeks built defensive walls around the city of Sorento.
 Over hundreds of years these walls became taller and taller creating spectacular views towards the picturesque island of Capri.

-If you keep a lookout, you can spot several locations in the city with miniature figurines
+If you keep a sharp lookout, you’ll spot several locations in Sorento with miniature figurines.

 The roads that were built to the towns of Amalfi Coast took 150 years to build and is estimated to be around 750 years old!